filiph/egamebook/edgehead/README.md

 2. Feel that you can do things that are your own idea (emergent gameplay)
 3. Feel powerful

-You should focus on the set combat piece(s) at the start of the game.
+You should focus on the set combat piece(s) at the start of the game (the choice says `Start one-on-one test fight with an orc`).
+Play and replay this one fight - we want even simple fights like this to be interesting.

 You can go and play Insignificant Little Vermin, but that's there mostly for automated testing (we are fuzzy-testing that no change to the combat system crashes the long-form adventure).
 When the combat system is improved, we are going to rewrite the adventure to take advantage of it.